Incremental Data-Driven Policy Synthesis via Game Abstractions: Supplementary Material for Sec. 5

 \section{Supplementary Material for Sec.
 5}

-In this section, we will prove~\cref{thm:cofaircoBuechiPM} -- the main contribution of this paper.
-To do so, we need to go through intermediate steps.
+In this section, we will prove~\cref{thm:cofaircoBuechiPM}---the main contribution of this paper.
+To achieve this, we need to go through intermediate steps.
 In the first subsection, we will introduce progress measures valid for (non-fair) coBüchi games.
 In the second subsection, we will give a gadget-based reduction from cofair coBüchi games to (non-fair) coBüchi games.
-Bringing the previous two steps together, in the third subsection, we will prove~\cref{thm:cofaircoBuechiPM}.
+Bringing these two steps together, in the third subsection, we will prove~\cref{thm:cofaircoBuechiPM}.